About

 The summit brings together the world’s most dogged and diverse truth-seekers, both seasoned and innovative: unsung reporters who risk their lives and reputations, intrepid war photographers, digital data sleuths, relentless documentarians, and enterprising investigators in podcasting, publishing, TV, and streaming media.
 What they share is a moral commitment to the truth – not the sanctioned story, the acceptable version or the cosmetic spin – but the unvarnished account of what really happened.

-The summit will include a full day of programming followed by a closing dinner.
+The summit includes a full day of programming followed by a closing dinner.
 The invitation-only audience is made up of 400 editors, reporters, broadcasters, media leaders, and cultural and political influencers.
 They will leave the event inspired by the next generation of fearless investigators and enlightened by their new methods, tools, and storytelling innovations.

 “I actually think investigative reporting – when it’s right, when it’s true, when it has impact – will help to restore our reputation.”